4ndybuk/ITk-Metrologist/README.md

 4. Graphical plots by Plotly - www.plotly.com

 ## License
-1. This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.
+1. This project is licensed under the Non-Commercial License - see the [LICENSE](LICENSE) file for details.